SunnySuite/Sunny.jl/docs/src/examples.md

 # Examples

-The examples stepped through here are available in `examples/` as full loadable files containing executable functions.
+The examples in this document are available in `examples/` as full loadable files containing executable functions.
 Specifically, we work through here the simulations performed in `examples/reproduce_testcases.jl`.
-All of the plotting code in here currently depends on an installation of [Plots.jl](http://docs.juliaplots.org/latest/).
+The plotting functions make use of [Plots.jl](http://docs.juliaplots.org/latest/) and [Makie.jl](https://makie.juliaplots.org/stable/), which you should install from Julia.

 The high-level outline of performing a simulation is: